sealingtech/kubernetes_training/docs/Docker.md

 iptables -A OUTPUT -p tcp --sport 80 -m conntrack --ctstate ESTABLISHED -j ACCEPT
 ```

-4. The containers is now running in the background, you can access the container's terminal
+4. The containers are now running in the background, you can access the container's terminal

 Run the command: